Totoblak90/gestionanding/README.md

 # Gestionanding
-an app to controle states on construction proyects
+An app to controle states on construction proyects